madhuchinthala/CADRE/README.md

 ## 💻 Hardware Requirements

 This project is designed to run on a machine with a GPU.
-Here is what you need:

 | Component | Your Machine (RTX 4000) | Minimum | Recommended |
 |-----------|------------------------|---------|-------------|